Travel Postcard: 48 hours in Oslo at Christmas time

 1 p.m. - Descend the stairway behind the National Theatre, stash your bags at the hotel and head up Universitetsgata to St. Olavs gate 2 for lunch at Cafe Tekehtopa, an old apothecary whose shelf of remedies now includes beer and wine.

-2 p.m. - At Universitetsgata 13 is the National Gallery, offering a version of Edvard Munch's "The Scream" and works by other modernists and Norwegian landscape artists.
+2 p.m. - At Universitetsgata 13 is the National Gallery, offering a version of Edvard Munch's "The Scream" and works by other modernists and Norwegian landscap artists.

 3 p.m. - Beeline over Spikersuppa to Oslo's chunky City Hall.
 Note the intricate brickwork, scan the wooden friezes and duck in where the Nobel Peace Prize was awarded on December 10 before rounding the building to behold the Oslo Fjord, with ferries to everywhere.